ansible/ansible/docs/docsite/rst/scenario_guides/guide_aci.rst

 Password-based authentication
 .............................
-If you want to logon using a username and password, you can use the following parameters with your ACI modules:
+If you want to log on using a username and password, you can use the following parameters with your ACI modules:

 .. code-block:: yaml